TITLE 68: PROFESSIONS AND OCCUPATIONS

-1) host open houses, kiosks, or home show booths or fairs;
+1) Hosting open houses, kiosks, or home show booths or fairs;

-3) interpret information regarding listings, titles, financing, contracts, closings or other information relating to a transaction;
+3) Interpreting information regarding listings, titles, financing, contracts, closings or other information relating to a transaction;

-4) explain or interpret a contract, listing, lease agreement or other real estate document for or with anyone outside the unlicensed assistant's real estate entity;
+4) Explaining or interpreting a contract, listing, lease agreement or other real estate document for or with anyone; or

-5) negotiate or agree to any commission, commission split, management fee or referral fee on behalf of a licensee; or
+5) Negotiating or agreeing to any commission, commission split, management fee or referral fee on behalf of a licensee.

-d) Any licensee who supervises an unlicensed assistant shall be responsible for the unlicensed assistant's actions.
+d) Any licensee who supervises an unlicensed assistant shall be responsible for the unlicensed assistant's acts or omissions.
 Any licensee who permits, aids, assists or allows an unlicensed assistant to perform any licensed activities shall be in violation of the Act.

-f) A licensee is prohibited from acting as an assistant, as provided for in this Section, for any licensee other than the licensee's sponsoring broker or a licensee sponsored by the sponsoring broker.
+e) A licensee is prohibited from acting as an assistant, as provided for in this Section, for any licensee other than the licensee's sponsoring broker or a licensee sponsored by the same sponsoring broker.